| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 material.

-The cemented
+| | The cemented

-The surgeon puts a lump of still
+picture The surgeon puts a lump of still

 doughy bone cement into the bed prepared in the skeleton.
 The